bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 redirect_from:
 - https://devcenter.bitrise.io/getting-started/signing-up/connecting-apple-dev-account/
 - "/signing-up/connecting-apple-dev-account"
-summary: Connecting your Apple Developer Account allows Bitrise to reuse your authentication sessions for 30 days so you do not have to manually go through 2FA on every iOS deploy.
+summary: 'Your Workflow may contain Steps that need information from your Apple Developer account.
+If so, you need to provide authentication data to allow Bitrise to connect to your Apple Developer account. '
 menu:
   getting-started-main:
     weight: 9